-If your rangehood has conked out, or you need a new one for your kitchen renovation, never fear, we've got you covered!
-We've done the research and testing, and we can tell you what the options are and how to choose the best rangehood for your kitchen.
+If your rangehood has conked out or you need a new one for your kitchen renovation, we've got you covered.
+We've done the research and testing, so we can help you choose the best rangehood for your kitchen.

 All rangehood types are generally available in 60cm or 90cm width, so they cover the most common widths of cooktops, and most types are available in either ducted or recirculating.

 Canopy models are the most common style of rangehood and look like a freestanding flue.
 These include island rangehoods, which are installed above an island cooking area in the centre of the kitchen, and wall canopies which are installed against a wall.
 We focus on the wall canopy models in our reviews.

 Pros: Generally perform the best, as they tend to cover the whole cooktop area.